m91michel/knowledge/tools/README.md

 - [nomoregoogle.com](https://nomoregoogle.com/) - Privacy-friendly alternatives to Google that don't track you
 - [typefully.app](https://typefully.app) - Twitter thread planning tool
 - [textcalc.com](https://textcalc.com/) - create an online calculator with markdown like text
+- [perspectiva.app](https://perspectiva.app/) - Perspectiva uses advanced behavioral science to help you stick with journaling once and for all.

 ## Sales
 - [Crankwheel](https://crankwheel.com/) — Screen Sharing designed for sales teams with hard-to-reach prospects